If you want your employees to think outside the box, shouldn’t you be doing the same? Here’s what a leadership expert has to say.

 Yet if you could go into a room at work and vent, rant, or just take a time out, an employee can live a moment without judgment and get back on track.
 When a team feels this kind of support, each member will gain the confidence and mental space to foster and share innovative ideas.

 While this idea is unconventional for this industry, Attong points out that unconventional and unusual ideas are a sign of strength in a company.
-To read more about the “safe space” she suggests, click here.
+Visit www.cemag.us to read more about the “safe space” she suggests.

 If you need your cleanroom certified or validated, contact Gerbig Engineering Company.
 We value the success of your business, and we understand the complexities of these processes.
 Call 888-628-0056 or email firstname.lastname@example.org to talk to an expert today.